sanchezzfacu/sanchezzfacu/README.md

-# Hio, I am Facundo Sanchez 👋
+# Hi, I am Facundo Sanchez 👋

 ## 🚀 About me
 I'm a frontend developer seeking my first IT experience.
 I felt prepared to reach that goal.